Woody Allen: 1955–1959: Comedy writer and television work

-Stand-up comedian
+1960–1969: Stand-up comedian

-From 1960 to 1969 Allen performed as a comedian to supplement his comedy writing.
-He worked in various places around Greenwich Village, including The Bitter End and Cafe Au Go Go, alongside such contemporaries as Lenny Bruce, the team of Mike Nichols and Elaine May, Joan Rivers, George Carlin, Richard Pryor, Dick Cavett, Bill Cosby and Mort Sahl (his personal favorite), as well as such other artists of the day as Bob Dylan and Barbra Streisand.
+From 1960 to 1969 Allen performed as a comedian in various places around Greenwich Village, including The Bitter End and Cafe Au Go Go, alongside such contemporaries as Lenny Bruce, the team of Mike Nichols and Elaine May, Joan Rivers, George Carlin, Richard Pryor, Dick Cavett, Bill Cosby and Mort Sahl (his personal favorite), as well as such other artists of the day as Bob Dylan and Barbra Streisand.
 Comedian Milton Berle claims to have suggested to Allen to go into standup comedy and even introduced him at the Village Vanguard.
-Comedy historian Gerald Nachman writes that Allen, while not the first to do standup, eventually had greater impact than all the others in the 1960s, and redefined standup comedy: "He helped turn it into biting, brutally honest satirical commentary on the cultural and psychological tenor of the times."
+Comedy historian Gerald Nachman writes, "He helped turn it into biting, brutally honest satirical commentary on the cultural and psychological tenor of the times."

-After Allen was taken under the wing of his new manager, Jack Rollins, who had recently discovered Nichols and May, Rollins suggested he perform his written jokes as a stand-up.
-Allen was resistant at first, but after seeing Mort Sahl on stage, he felt safer to give it a try: "I'd never had the nerve to talk about it before.
+Allen's new manager, Jack Rollins, suggested he perform his written jokes as a stand-up.
+"I'd never had the nerve to talk about it before.
 Then Mort Sahl came along with a whole new style of humor, opening up vistas for people like me."
 Allen made his professional stage debut at the Blue Angel nightclub in Manhattan in October 1960, where comedian Shelley Berman introduced him as a young television writer who would perform his own material.

-His early stand-up shows with his different style of humor were not always well received or understood by his audiences.
-Unlike other comedians, Allen spoke to his audiences in a gentle and conversational style, often appearing to be searching for words, although he was well rehearsed.
-He acted "normal", dressed casually, and made no attempt to project a stage "personality".
-And he did not improvise: "I put very little premium on improvisation," he told Studs Terkel.
+In his early stand-up shows, Allen did not improvise: "I put very little premium on improvisation", he told Studs Terkel.
 His jokes were created from life experiences, and typically presented with a dead serious demeanor that made them funnier: "I don't think my family liked me.
 They put a live teddy bear in my crib."

-The subjects of his jokes were rarely topical, political or socially relevant.
-Unlike Bruce and Sahl, he did not discuss current events such as civil rights, women's rights, the Cold War, or Vietnam.
 And although he was described as a "classic nebbish", he did not tell the standard Jewish jokes of the period.
 Comedy screenwriter Larry Gelbart compared Allen's style to Elaine May's: "He just styled himself completely after her".
-Like Nichols and May, he often made fun of intellectuals.